A. Our puppy classes are

 best time to start classes is generally nine weeks old, but puppies must have had at least one vaccination before coming to

 classes.
 Prospective customers are advised to speak to their veterinary surgeon about the earliest time their

 puppy can start classes, as different vets can have different vaccination programs.

-A. Free play, off lead, is generally not part of the course, as we have found that this
+A. Free play, off lead, is generally not part of the course, as we have found that

-play small and timid puppies can become more frightened of other dogs.
+free play small and timid puppies can become more frightened of other dogs.